erikgaborim/Library-Project/README.md

 Project developed in the Programming Language classes of the Computing Course at the Instituto Federal de Mato Grosso do Sul.

 It consists of a library system in wich the people (customers) can borrow books.
-For now, the system doesn't have a graphical interface.
+For now, the system has no graphical interface.

 # Projeto Biblioteca